ccomrade/c1-launcher/README.md

 ### How can I run Crysis in DX9 mode instead of the default DX10 mode?

 Just launch the game with `-dx9` command line parameter.

+### Is it possible to disable automatic skipping of startup video ads?

+Yes, launch the game with `-splash` command line parameter.

 ### Does Crysis support screen resolutions higher than 1080p?